wshekrota/egopipe/README.md

 ```

 Enabling TLS on an Elastic transaction is a two fold process.
 We must setup TLS over the http
 connection.
-So we copy the ca cert to the /etc/loggstash/conf.d along with the egopipe executable
+So we copy the ca cert to the /etc/logstash/conf.d along with the egopipe executable
-annd conf file.
+and conf file.
 The conf file MUST contain a target that specifies https not http and a user
 and password to authenticate.
 Both TLS and authentication are a requirement.